 How to roast frozen brussels sprouts

 The key to roasting frozen vegetables is not to cook them at too high a temperature.
-If you roast at the normally high temperature, the outsides will get brown and crispy while the insides remain frozen or, at the least, very cold.
-So you will cook the frozen brussels sprouts at 350 instead of 425 for most of the cooking time.
+When you roast fresh brussels sprouts, you do so at 425ºF the whole time.
+But if you roast frozen ones at the normally high temperature, the outsides will get brown and crispy while the insides remain frozen or, at the least, very cold.
+So you will cook the frozen brussels sprouts at 350º instead of 425º for most of the cooking time.

-- Toss the frozen brussels sprouts with olive oil and spread in a single layer on a baking sheet.
+- Dump the frozen brussels sprouts onto a sheet pan or an extra large cast iron skillet.
+Drizzle with olive oil and toss to coat.
+Spread in a single layer on the pan.

 The brussels sprouts will come out of the oven tasting as if they went in fresh.
 You won't be able to tell the difference between fresh and frozen.